FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 **Parameters**

-- node: allows RPC to send requests to the specified node
+-node: allows RPC to send requests to the specified node
 - transaction: Contract invocation information, including the contract address, the contract caller, and the abi encoding of the invoked contract interface and parameters

 **Return value**

-- Call: The return result of the contract constant interface, including the current block height, interface execution status information, and interface execution results.
+- Call: The return result of the contract constant interface, including the current block height, interface execution status information, and interface execution results

 **Example:**
 ```